Estimated population (2009) of Covehithe: 20.

 The WWI Covehithe airfield was a night-landing ground which operated from 1915 to 1919.
 It was used for anti-Zeppelin patrols.
 A possible Romano-British settlement has been inferred from a number of archaeological finds in the west of the parish.

 John Bale, author of "De Scripteribus Britannicis" - a work of great erudition - was born here in 1495 and later became a Carmelite friar in Norwich.
-Embracing ideas of Reformation he was eventually forced to flee to Netherlands until acession of Edward VI and later took sanctuary in Switzerland when Queen Mary ruled.
+Embracing ideas of Reformation he was eventually forced to flee to Netherlands until accession of Edward VI and later took sanctuary in Switzerland when Queen Mary ruled.
 After the accession of Elizabeth he again returned to England (died in 1563).

 Some historical information from English Heritage's National Monuments Record.